Word Guild Awards Shortlist — Academic

 "At a time when women and men alike are reassessing the role of women in Christian tradition, Amanda Benckhuysen offers an invaluable resource.
 For two thousand years, interpreters have been looking to the biblical Eve to discern God's will for women.
 By bringing to light long-forgotten women's voices, Benckhuysen recovers a fascinating history of female biblical interpretation—one that reveals complex, creative, and often empowering visions of Christian womanhood.
 The Gospel According to Eve is a gift to scholars, pastors, and laypeople and perhaps especially to Christian women."

-2. Defending the Worth of Women
+2. Defending Women's Worth

 9. The Legacy of Eve